Conditional entropy minimization principle for learning domain invariant representation features: Problem Formulation

-We use $X$ to denote the data random variable, $Z$ to denote the extracted feature random variable, and $Y$ to denote the label random variable.
-We use $E[\cdot]$ to denote the expectation, $\sigma(\cdot)$ to denote the variance, $H(\cdot)$ to denote both the discrete entropy and the differential entropy and $I(\cdot)$ to denote the mutual information.
+Let $X$ denote the data random variable in input space, $Y$ the label random variable in label space, and $Z$ the extracted feature random variable in representation space.
+Let the invariant and spurious features be denoted by $Z_{\textup{inv}}$ and $Z_{\textup{sp}}$, respectively.
+We denote expectation, variance, discrete/differential entropy, and mutual information by $\mathbb{E}[\cdot]$, $\Var(\cdot)$, $H(\cdot)$, and $I(\cdot)$, respectively.

-Following the previous work, we want to learn a good representation function $f$ such that the extracted representation feature $Z=f(X)$ is able to capture all the true invariant features.